 Slow Cooker scalloped potatoes are the way to go especially when you’re busy during the holidays.

-The perfect cheesy side dish and bowl of comfort food that is so good you can make it year round for dinner.
+The perfect cheesy side dish with potatoes and ham that is a perfect bowl of comfort food we all love.
+So good you can make it year round for dinner.

 Are you looking for a creamy side dish for the holidays or something you can make with leftover ham, well our slow cooker scalloped potatoes are it!
 One of our favorite easy crockpot recipes for sure. (affiliate links present, originally published 4/19)